 I then cut the trim of the napkin and used the same technique to apply the trim to the edges of the roof on the house.
 The trim added a very beautiful detail to my project.

 For the roof of the birdhouse, I used these corrugated metal pieces and attached them with hot glue.
 (Link for glue gun and glue sticks below.)

-I absolutely love how this birdhouse turned out, and it is now out in a tree in our front yard!
-There are so many ways to upcycle a wood birdhouse, and if you make one be sure to share your pretty creation in my Facebook community!
+I love how this birdhouse turned out, and it is now out in a tree in our front yard!
+There are so many ways to upcycle a wood birdhouse, and if you make one sure to share your pretty creation in my Facebook community!

 (I am an affiliate and get a small % which doesn’t affect the price of the items.)

 If you enjoyed this fun craft, check out my other blogs for more amazing ideas!